run-x/opta-docs/content/en/docs/Reference/service_modules.md

   sslCA: require('fs').readFileSync(`/config/rds_ca.pem`)
 });
 ```

-## aws-eks
-This module creates an [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html), and a default
-nodegroup to host your applications in.
-This needs to be added in the environment opta yml if you wish to deploy services
-as opta services run on Kubernetes (just EKS for now).

-*Fields*
-* `min_nodes` -- Optional.
-The minimum number of nodes to be set by the autoscaler in for the default nodegroup.
-Defaults to 3.
-* `max_nodes` -- Optional.
-The minimum number of nodes to be set by the autoscaler in for the default nodegroup.
-Defaults to 5.
-* `node_disk_size` -- Optional.
-The size of disk to give the nodes' ec2s.
-Defaults to 20(GB)
-* `node_instance_type` -- Optional.
-The [ec2 instance type](https://aws.amazon.com/ec2/instance-types/) for the nodes.
-Defaults
-  to t3.medium (highly unrecommended to set to smaller)
-* `k8s_version` -- Optional.
-The Kubernetes version for the cluster.
-Must be [supported by EKS](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)

 ## aws-postgres
 This module creates a postgres Aurora RDS database instance.
 It is made in the